sebw/blog-old.wains.be/index.md

 In 2015, I was running [Wikitten](https://github.com/victorstanciu/Wikitten).

-In 2017 revision, I moved to [Mkdocs].
+In 2017 revision, I moved to [Mkdocs] as Wikitten didn't have a search engine.

 ## Why Markdown?